isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1974.md

 ---
-title: SAP Business One SQL & HANA Version 10.0 - Package (1 License)
+title: Microsoft Dynamics 365 Business Central - Essentials - 10 Users
-permalink: /productivity-solutions-grant/solutionrepo/solution2954
+permalink: /productivity-solutions-grant/solutionrepo/solution1974
 ---

 ### Description

-Optimize your business processes with SAP Business One, Deliver right information to the right person at the right time.
+Microsoft Dynamics 365 Business Central is a business management ERP solution for small and mid-sized organizations that automates and streamlines business processes and helps SMEs to manage their business.
-SAP Business One is an ERP software that lets you gain insights across the business on one single platform.
-That means, you can integrate your various business functions such as inventory, marketing, accounts, invoicing into one platform.
-The real-time access to information of your entire business helps you to understand and make decisions more efficiently and swiftly.
+R Systems is a global technology and analytics services company that helps businesses to achieve speed-to-market, overcome digital barriers, and create business value with their specialized service offerings and consultative business approach.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/MPS_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/20200421_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria